-At long last stock market volatility returns due to rising interest rates.
+At long last stock market volatility returns due to rising interest rates and a collapse of oil in 2015.
 We’ve now seen a more than 60% increase in the risk free rate since its 2012 bottom and things are starting to get hairy.
-I’ve been wrongly waiting for a pull back since the beginning of May so it’s good to finally get some sanity back in the markets again.

 Nobody knows whether rates will continue to move higher from current levels.
 However, it’s good to layout a what if scenario so we can be better positioned.

 * Makes mortgages more expensive.
 You should check the latest mortgage rates now with LendingTree.
 They have the largest network of mortgage companies who compete for your business.
 When banks compete, you win!

 * Makes car loans more expensive.
 One shouldn’t be borrowing money to buy a depreciating asset anyway, so all is good.

 * Increases credit card interest rates to even more egregious levels.
 Nobody better have revolving credit card debt unless they are a financial masochist.

 * Increases student loan interest rates, depending on what type of government subsidies you receive.

 * Makes the stock market less attractive given the opportunity cost to own securities has increased.
 One of the main reasons why I aggressively invested in equities in 2012 was because the S&P 500 dividend yield was greater than the 10-year yield.